McIDAS, ldm-mcidas, Satellite Data Ingest

 McIDAS ADDE continues to evolve and provide access to increasing volumes of image and non-image data.

 Concepts articulated in ADDE inspired the development of THREDDS (to address the lack of rich metadata available in ADDE) and RAMADDA.
-ADDE remains one of the most used data services in the Unidata suite serving approx 3 TB per month.
+ADDE remains one of the most used data services in the Unidata suite serving over 3 TB per month.

 McIDAS is sought for use by those interested in satellite meteorology worldwide.